rsdoiel/antenna/archives/2025/planet_2025.21.md

 date: 2025-05-30, from: RTÉ News

-The jury has found Richard Satchwell guilty of murdering his wife Tina at their home in Youghal, Co Cork, in 2017.
+Richard Satchwell has been found guilty of murdering his wife Tina at their home in Youghal, Co Cork, in 2017.

 <br>